zacanger/trash/README.md

 ## Notes

+* I have WSL 2 on a spare laptop, but barely use it.
+Most of what's in here works fine, except for graphical apps and Snapcraft.
 * I also have a work Macbook, which uses [Rectangle](https://github.com/rxhanson/Rectangle) for window placement.
   `~/bin/mac-new.sh` is the setup script for this.
 It's incomplete, symlinks